shanelarson/ai-chat-assistant/DEV_NOTES.md

 - **Is the JWT secret the same for issuing and verifying tokens?**
 - **Are you starting/stopping backend processes in such a way that DB connection caches and session state are not lost between requests?**
 - **Check the logs for detailed DB query criteria and what was actually found (or not found).**

 ---

+## 8a.
+Recommended Practice: .env Loading and Debug Logs

+- Always ensure the code that runs at backend startup (e.g., `src/index.js`) calls `dotenv.config()` **as the very first import** or line of code so that env variables are read before any other code uses them.
+- At backend startup, print/log the detected `NODE_ENV`, the database URI to be used, and the path to the loaded `.env` file as a diagnostic check.
+This will help catch misconfigurations early.

+---